Aetherxn/Azure-Security-Lab/1.Azure-setup/README.md

 **Notes:**

-Microsoft SOC Teams are assigned specific roles and permissions.
+*Microsoft SOC Teams are assigned specific roles and permissions.
-Each team member is assigned either or a combination of these roles to perform their daily tasks:
+Each team member is assigned either or a combination of these roles to perform their daily tasks*:

 - **Microsoft Sentinel Reader** Stakeholders, SOC managers,etc
 - **Microsoft Sentinel Responder** Security analysts L1, incident responders